Please don't call 911 about loud cicadas, emergency workers implore

 Periodical cicadas are different than annual cicadas.
-They spend almost their whole lives a foot or two underground, living on sap from tree roots.
+They spend nearly their entire lives a foot or two underground, living on sap from tree roots.
 Then, in the spring of their 13th or 17th year, depending on the type, mature cicada nymphs emerge for a brief adult stage, synchronously and in huge numbers for a massive (and extremely loud) mating frenzy.

 This spring, bugs belonging to one of the biggest broods of 17-year cicadas, called Brood X or the Great Eastern Brood, are crawling out from their subterranean hideouts in 15 states, plus Washington, DC.